SNL’s The Reality Show? & Megastars David Met at the Canelo–Crawford Fight

 The red coats, people make fun of them, but they can

 laugh.
-You know, you got to laugh.
+You got to laugh.

-And of course, I was telling you I was hoping he was looking for McDonald's.
+Trump over there.
+I just saw a picture, and of course, I was telling you, I was hoping he was looking for McDonald's.

 Because if he eats McDonald's every day, he must be like jonesing a little bit on these trips.
 He has assistants.

-He has massive people that, could you give me a Big Mac?
+He has massive people that could you give me a Big Mac.

 Just put it up, put it near the salad,